The Student Room GroupThe Student Room Group

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

-Coventry University reviews
+Coventry University student reviews

 (4.2)